steveLeVesconte/legacy-to-modern-dotnet-migration-v2/README.md

 This is the **second iteration** of this migration project, rebuilt with a clean intellectual property foundation:

 **Phase 1 (Original)**: I began this migration using an existing MVC5 repository that adapted Microsoft's original MVC3 tutorial.
 After completing integration testing, I discovered licensing concerns that made it unsuitable for portfolio use.
+(And here you see what I mean about iterations.
+A significant failure requires me to drop back 2 weeks and re-start.
+Extravagantly expensive but rich learning potential.)

 **Phase 2 (V2 - This Project)**: I rebuilt the seed project from scratch using Microsoft's original MVC Music Store tutorial (MVC3) and adapted it to MVC5 myself.
 The new seed project is available at [steveLeVesconte/MvcMusicStore](https://github.com/steveLeVesconte/MvcMusicStore).

-### Why Version 2 Will Be Faster

-The first iteration wasn't wasted effort—it provided invaluable learning that accelerates V2:

-- ✅ **Testing strategy proven**: Integration + unit test hybrid approach validated
-- ✅ **Documentation patterns established**: Living docs vs. frozen planning docs
-- ✅ **Technical challenges solved**: OWIN/Identity/EF migration paths understood
-- ✅ **Azure patterns identified**: IaC templates, CI/CD patterns, deployment strategies
-- ✅ **Risk areas mapped**: Known pitfalls in Phases 4-5 documented

-**Expected timeline compression**: Phase 1 (Foundation) will compress from 3-4 weeks to ~1-2 weeks since testing patterns and tooling choices are already proven.
-Subsequent phases should similarly accelerate with established architectural patterns.

 ## 🗃️ Technical Evolution